amcarvalho/streamlit-apps/readme.md

 the repo/github.

 # How to Create an App
-Each new App should be created within a subfolder of the `apps` top-folder.
+Create each new App within a subfolder of the `apps` top-folder.
 Within each of these you should have at least 2 files:
-* A `requirements.txt` file describing which python packages are required for your application
-* An `app.py` file which will contain the main entrypoint to your streamlit application
+- An `app.py` file which will contain the main entrypoint to your streamlit application
-* A `config.toml` describing some aspects of how the application will connect to Snowflake
+- A `app.conf` describing some configuration options for each app, namely:
+    - app_name: The name of the streamlit Application
+    - allowed_roles: which Snowflake roles will have access to the app

 This repo provides a set of common libraries which can be used by all applications.
 These libraries will be included in the packages of all applications that are deployed to Snowflake.

+# Deployment
+Whenever each app is deployed, a schema will be created for that app.
+The roles which are specified to have access to the app will be grant write permissions to this schema.
+This schema will also contain a stage where the app codebase is uploaded into in order to run in Snowflake's cloud.